June 21, 2026/11 min read

 • MCP server: "Let me inspect the badge before opening the room."

 When a client reaches a protected MCP server without a valid token, the server can return 401 Unauthorized and point the client to its Protected Resource Metadata.
+That metadata tells the client which authorization server can issue tokens for this MCP server.

 In protocol terms, MCP uses OAuth 2.0 Protected Resource Metadata.
 Discovery can happen through a WWW-Authenticate header with a resource_metadata URL, or through a well-known metadata URL.
 The current draft requires clients to support both paths.2